-While working on this project, Ferrandez found the time to put together a jazz band, which recorded a CD.
+While working on this project, Ferrandez found the time to put together a jazz band, and recorded a CD.
 His love for jazz is reflected in his work, where it is featured prominently He is unsurpassed in rendering jazzy bars and bands, as can be seen in his works 'Nostalgia in Time Square' (Futuropolis, 1987) and 'Blues, Histoires en Bleu' (Art Moderne, 1990).

-His colorful work often captures the atmosphere of the sunny south of France, which is why Ferrandez' audience was not too surprised to learn the news about his comics adaptation of Marcel Pagnol's literary classics, 'Jean de Florette' and 'Manon des Sources', which are both firmly set in the region.
-With the writer Tonino Benacquista he did the one shots 'L'Outremangeur' and 'La Boîte Noire'.
+His colorful work often captures the atmosphere of the sunny south of France, which is why Ferrandez' audience was not too surprised to learn the news about his comics adaptations of Marcel Pagnol's literary classics, 'Jean de Florette' and 'Manon des Sources', which are both firmly set in the region.
+For Gallimard, he has made adaptations of the Albert Camus works 'L'Hôte' (2009) and 'L'Étranger' (2013).